iterative/terraform-provider-iterative/docs/index.md

 }
 ```

--> **Note:** See the [Getting Started](https://registry.terraform.io/providers/iterative/iterative/latest/docs/guides/getting-started) for more information.
+-> **Note:** See [Getting Started](https://registry.terraform.io/providers/iterative/iterative/latest/docs/guides/getting-started) for more information.

 ## Authentication

-[Environment variables](https://registry.terraform.io/providers/iterative/iterative/latest/docs#authentication) are the only supported authentication method.
-They should
-be present when running any of the `terraform` commands.
+Environment variables are the only supported authentication method.
+They should be present when running any of the `terraform` commands.

 ### Example